dedet2/rar-landing-clean/README.md

 ## Deployment

-1. Replace placeholder images in the `images/` directory with high‑resolution photos that reflect the mood of your retreat.
+1. The `images/` directory contains photorealistic hero and destination images generated for the December retreat.
+You can swap them out with your own high‑resolution photos by replacing the files (e.g. `hero.jpg`, `kamakura.jpg`, `beppu.jpg`, `miyajima.jpg`).
 Ensure they’re optimized for the web.
-2. Update the early‑bird expiry date in `script.js` if necessary.
+2. If you adjust the early‑bird date, edit the `targetDate` constant in `script.js` (currently set to `2025‑09‑15T00:00:00‑07:00`).
 3. If you use a form provider (e.g. Podia, Typeform), set the `action` attribute of the form in `index.html` accordingly.
-4. Commit and push the folder to your GitHub repository, then connect the repo to Vercel.
+4. Deploy this directory as a **static site**.
+On Vercel, create a new project and select this directory as the root.
+When configuring, choose the “Other” framework and **do not** set a build command—this tells Vercel to serve the HTML directly.
+Alternatively, adjust your existing project’s root directory to point to this folder.
 The included `vercel.json` uses [`cleanUrls`](https://vercel.com/docs/concepts/edge-network/clean-urls) to serve the site without `.html` extensions.

 ## Notes